 Tall, rangy, composed on the ball and displaying an extraordinary reading of the game, Doucouré drew more plaudits than any of Watford’s four scorers on the night.

-The Daily Mail claim Doucouré, who is contracted until 2020, will be offered a new deal worth around £60,000 to remain at Vicarage Road and ward off potential suitors in the summer.
+The Daily Mail claim Doucouré, who is contracted until 2020, will be offered a new deal worth around £60,000 a week to remain at Vicarage Road and ward off potential suitors in the summer.
 Even that might not be enough to keep the man of the moment in WD18.

 And yet it almost didn’t happen for Doucouré in English football.
 Signed in the 2015 January window from Rennes for £8million, he was loaned to Granada – who then shared the Pozzo family as owners with Watford – for the second half of the season.